 In that regard, we think that Cricut enjoys a slight edge over Silhouette.

-The Lehi based company seems to have an edge when it comes to UX.
-We generally found their machines to be beginner-friendly judging by the way they’re designed, how their buttons work as so forth.
-We also found their only platforms and software much easier to use.
+Silhouette seems to have an edge when it comes to UX.
+We generally found their machines to be beginner-friendly judging by the way they’re designed, how their buttons work and so forth.
+We also found their own platforms and software much easier to use.
 For instance, their design software can be accessed offline via a computer but the same isn’t possible with the rival’s software (more on that later).

 There’s also the Cloud feature that makes it really easy to synchronize design store libraries for easy access.
 And to top it all up, you get the Connect platform that gives you the ability to send projects with ease.